← Back to Blog

 WHOIS for available domains:

 If a domain is truly available, WHOIS will return "No match" or "Domain not found" errors.
-This is how you can confirm a domain has never been registered or has been deleted.
+This is how you can confirm a domain has never been registered or has been deleted and is available for registration.

 Method 3: DNS Lookup